Kiawah Homes: Federal housing

 Construction on the 60-unit project by contractor Skinner & Ruddock began in 1942 at a cost of $196,864.
 Built during World War II, the project was initially set aside for workers at the Charleston Shipbuilding and Drydock Co.
 The housing was one of several wartime projects meant to add over 1000 housing units to the upper peninsula.
 The units were occupied by December 31, 1942.

 Sale to Charleston Housing Authority

 At first, the operation of the Kiawah Homes was performed by the Charleston Housing Authority, but that arrangement ended in November 1947.
 The federal Public Housing Authority continued to own housing wartime housing projects in Charleston before getting out of the final projects in 1955 and selling the projects to the Charleston Housing Authority.
 The federal government approved the sale of the Kiawah Homes to the Charleston Housing Authority in 1950.
-After a delay caused by the Korean War, the transfer to the Charleston Housing Authority was finalized in December 1953 with ownership to chage on January 1, 1954.
+After a delay caused by the Korean War, the transfer to the Charleston Housing Authority was finalized in December 1953 with ownership to change on January 1, 1954.
 The Housing Authority agreed to pay for the units by assigning the rental income back.

 In 2007, the plain, asbestos-shingles houses were renovated using Arts and Crafts details.